konnectors/libs/packages/cozy-konnector-libs/docs/api.md

 <a name="module_signin"></a>

 ## signin
+Provides an handy method to log the user in, on HTML form pages.
+On success, it resolves to a promise with a parsed body.

+<a name="exp_module_signin--signin"></a>

+### signin() ⏏
-The goal of this function is to provide an handy method to log the user in, on html form pages.
+Provides an handy method to log the user in, on HTML form pages.
 On success, it resolves to a promise with a parsed body.

 Errors: